Soubrette

-A soubrette is a type of operatic soprano voice fach, often cast as a female stock character in opera and theatre.
+A soubrette is a female minor stock character in opera and theatre, often a pert lady's maid.
+By extension, the term can refer generally to any saucy or flirtatious young woman.
 The term arrived in English from Provençal via French, and means "conceited" or "coy".

 Theatre

 In theatre, a soubrette is a comedy character who is vain and girlish, mischievous, lighthearted, coquettish and gossipy—often a chambermaid or confidante of the ingénue.
 She often displays a flirtatious or even sexually aggressive nature.
-The soubrette appeared in commedia dell'arte scenarios, often in the role of Columbina, where the actress would provide the details of her behavior and dialogue.
+The soubrette appeared in commedia dell'arte scenarios, often in the role of Columbina, where the actress would provide the details of her behaviour and dialogue.
 From there, she moved to the works of Molière, which were influenced by the Commedia; the role of Dorine in Tartuffe (1664) fits the description.
 A famous example, though a hundred years later, is Suzanne in Beaumarchais' Le Mariage de Figaro (1784).